chrisjsewell/ipypublish/README.md

 [![PyPI](https://img.shields.io/pypi/v/ipypublish.svg)](https://pypi.python.org/pypi/ipypublish/)

 # ipypublish
-A workflow for creating and editing publication ready scientific reports, from one or more Jupyter Notebooks, without leaving the browser!
+A workflow for creating and editing publication ready scientific reports and presentations, from one or more Jupyter Notebooks, without leaving the browser!

 ![WorkFlow Example](/example_workflow.gif)